ggalguera/UFOs/README.md

 In order to perform a search on the page you can select one or multiple filter from the 5 available.

 ### Filters
-The available filters are:
+The available filters are: Date, City, State, Country and Shape.
-Date
-City
-State
-Country
-Shape

 ![Filters](https://github.com/ggalguera/UFOs/blob/main/Screenshot_01.png)